ionStici/frontend/js/async/web-security.md

    Serialization is the process of turning an object within a program into formatted data.
 Deserialization is the process of turning formatted data into an object within code.
 Insecure Deserialization is when this process can be exploited to cause unintended behavior.

    If an attacker is able to modify the data that is going to be deserialized, they can change the resulting object, modifying data or adding malicious behaviors.
 In the worst case, this can allow for arbitrary code execution.
+The easiest and most reliable solution is to just not deserialize external data.
 Don't trust user input!
 Especially if that user input will interact directly with your server.

-   The easiest and most reliable solution is to just not deserialize external data.

 9. **Using Components with Known Vulnerabilities** means using software of package versions that are known to be vulnerable.
 Vulnerabilities are common in software, but they usually get patched as new updates are released.
 However, older versions of the software remain vulnerable!

-   This can be prevented by keeping software such as operating systems, hosts, database software, etc up to date.
+   This can be prevented by keeping software such as operating systems, hosts, database software, etc. up to date.
 If a piece of software is abandoned, it’s time to find a new, actively-maintained replacement.

 10. **Insufficient Logging and Monitoring** refers to an overall lack of tools that monitor, record, and report events within a system.
 Events include logins and login attempts, webpage requests, and more.
 Having these logs allows monitoring software to scan for suspicious behavior, such as 1000 login attempts in 5 seconds or connections to or from known malicious IP addresses.